SUBSCRIBE

 Meet the Book Doctor

-If you’ve been telling yourself you’ll finish that book “someday,” whether it’s fiction or nonfiction, a memoir or even a dissertation, I’m here to tell you…someday is here.
+If you’ve been telling yourself you’ll finish that book “someday,” whether it’s fiction or nonfiction, a memoir or even a dissertation, I’m here to tell you…Someday is here.

 write like your life depends on it